coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 - 2 x 500 g jars
 - food scale

+**Some general things to note:**
-Note: I chose rye flour as the starting flour because it is meant to have a higher level of good bacteria.
+- I chose rye flour as the starting flour because it is meant to have a higher level of good bacteria and enzymes to aid in healthy fermentation.
-Note: Some say that you should use bottled water for the initial week (because chlorine is not present).
-I filled a drink bottle and left it overnight.
+- Some say that you should use bottled water for the initial week (because chlorine is present in tap water, which kills all bacteria).
+I filled a drink bottle with tap water and left it overnight.
 By doing this, the chlorine dissapates from the water.
 You could also use boiled water (cooled down of course).

-The ideal environment is 24–28 °C. As it is winter, sometimes I used warmer water (30°C) and wrapped it in a towel to warm it up.
+- The ideal environment is 24–28 °C. As it is winter, sometimes I used warmer water (30°C) and wrapped it in a towel to warm it up.
+- While the starter is on the bench at room temperature, you need to cover it with a breathable lid: such as paper towel and rubber band.
+Once you place it in the fridge (because you are not using it frequently), you can put a lid on (but very loosely).
+This is because the microorganisms in the starter are constantly converting the carbohydrates/sugars in the flour to carbon dioxide.
+If you do not let the gas out, then there will be a build up of pressure in the gar, leading to an explosion.

 Here I have listed the method that I used to create my sourdough starter.
 For the first month of life, I fed (and plan to feed) it everyday.
 This post therefore covers the first month with references to things I've baked with it (where appropriate).